 A WORD ON SAFETY

 Touchstone has developed guidelines of review, and rules during climbing, that we feel minimize the chance of injury to a participant.
 Our tests are not certifications or training.
 We have found the primary cause of a mistake on the part of a climber to be inattentiveness.
 Our philosophy regarding the safety protocol for climbing and belaying is to focus on principle, and not specific method—the brake hand must not leave the rope, for instance, but how you do that is somewhat up to you.
-If we can stress you, during a test, to drop your brake hand, well, chill, let us give you pointers so that you can climb safely for the day, and please appreciate that we care.

 Below is a summary of the criteria that we use to assess an individual’s ability to climb and belay safely.
 All participants must be able to satisfy these requirements to climb in our gyms.
 We are happy to remind those who need a refresher and allow them to climb for the day, and reinforce good practice.
 Please do not be disappointed if we require you to test multiple times before we issue a permanent card; we are merely attempting to create as safe an environment as we can.

 Personal Responsibility.
 Top-Roped climbing involves risk—lead climbing even more.
 All climbers and belayers must be willing to take personal responsibility for their own safety.

 Touchstone Climbing will issue a belay card and allow climbers to retain the belaying privileges only if the individual demonstrates the following safety items at all times:

 - All participants must sign a waiver releasing Touchstone Climbing from liability and acknowledging their own personal responsibility for safe climbing.

 - All participants must use industry manufactured belay devices and harnesses.

 - Belayers must remain attentive and stand while belaying.

 - Harnesses must be snug with the belt above hips and tied-in securely with buckle doubled back.